FAQs

 The curriculum is taught by PharmStars' expert faculty and occasional external speakers.
 Material is taught through asynchronous videos that participants watch at their convenience.
 Real-time classes focus on review and discussion and time is also reserved for hearing from and engaging with our pharma members.

 Our mentoring program is unique and highly personalized.
-We work one-on-one with each startup, getting to know their product and business in order to provide tailored guidance.
-Mentoring focuses on defining a unique pharma value proposition and business model, developing a successful pitch, creating appropriate pharma deal terms and structures, and more.
-Every startup completes the program with a revised, custom, high-impactful pharma pitch.
+We work one-on-one with each startup, getting to know their product and providing tailored guidance.
+Startups are consistently delighted with the depth of mentoring and the qualifications of their mentors.
+Mentoring focuses on defining a startup’s unique pharma value proposition and business model, developing a successful pitch, creating appropriate pharma deal terms, and more.
+Every startup completes the program with a revised, custom, high-impact pharma pitch.

 Our expert PharmStars staff (not an ad hoc mentor network) serve as mentors and provide each startup with individualized guidance on enhancing their business case and preparing to engage with pharma.
 All of our mentors have deep pharma experience.
 We believe you must know pharma well to mentor others on pharma.
 See the bios of our mentors on the “Team” page.

 Yes, the champions from our pharma members participate in Members’ Panels and Fireside Chats.
 These discussions are a wonderful, informal way for our startups to learn about the member companies’ interests.
-Startups appreciate getting to know the member champions and having opportunities to ask them questions before they present to them at the Showcase Event.
+Startups appreciate getting to know the member champions and having opportunities to ask them questions before they present to them at the Startup Showcase at the Summit.

 Throughout PharmaU, PharmStars provides startups access to and engagement with pharma members through Fireside Chats and Members Panels.
 Pharma members join virtual classes for a “Fireside Chat” where they share background on their organization’s structure, culture, objectives and digital health strategy.
 Members Panels are comprised of several members engaging in conversation about digital health and innovation in the pharma ecosystem.
 In both Fireside Chats and Members Panels, startups have the opportunity to ask questions, gaining insights into how pharma functions and approaches digital health innovation.

-The Fall 2025 PharmaU program will begin with a mandatory, in-person Launch Event on September 10-11 in Boston.
+The Spring 2026 PharmaU program will begin with a mandatory, in-person Launch Event on March 11-12 in Boston.
 This live event provides an opportunity for participants to meet the PharmStars team, their cohort peers, and mentors and to learn important details about the accelerator.
 We dive into the PharmaU curriculum and begin mentoring.

-PharmStars requires in-person attendance at both the Launch Event and the Showcase Event.
+PharmStars requires in-person attendance at both the Launch Event and the Startup Showcase.
 Exceptions will be made only in special circumstances such as illness or other unforeseen circumstances.

 PharmaU classes and mentoring will be held virtually.
 Startups based anywhere in the world can participate.